Peggy Seeger: Immigration to Britain

 Seeger first met Ewan MacColl in 1956, when she went to London, after being offered a job by Alan Lomax to perform as a singer and banjoist with a folk group called The Ramblers.
 She fell in love with MacColl and started an affair with him even though he was then married to his second wife, Jean Newlove.
 Seeger moved back to the US and worked on a radio show in Los Angeles in 1957.
 Whilst she was there, MacColl wrote "The First Time Ever I Saw Your Face" for her.
 Seeger again met MacColl at the festival in Moscow.
 They later reconnected in France, in May 1958, and decided to have a child together.
 Previously married to director and actress Joan Littlewood, MacColl left his second wife, Jean Newlove, to become Seeger's lover.

-While in France and without a UK work permit, a plan was concocted by MacColl and Seeger, in which she married the Scottish folk singer Alex Campbell, in Paris, on January 24, 1959, in what Seeger has described as a "hilarious ceremony".
+While she was in France and without a UK work permit, a plan was concocted by MacColl and Seeger, to marry the Scottish folk singer Alex Campbell, in Paris, on January 24, 1959, in what Seeger has described as a "hilarious ceremony".
 This marriage of convenience, which lasted three years, allowed Seeger to gain British citizenship and continue her relationship with MacColl.
 MacColl and Seeger were married 18 years later (on 25 January 1977), following his divorce from Newlove.
 They remained together until his death in 1989.
 They had three children: Neill, Calum, and Kitty.
 Seeger also became stepmother of singer Kirsty MacColl, MacColl's daughter from his previous relationship.
 They recorded and released several albums together on Folkways Records, along with Seeger's solo albums and other collaborations with the Seeger Family and the Seeger Sisters.

 Seeger was a leader in the introduction of the concertina to the English folk music revival.
-While not the only concertina player, her "musical skill and proselytizing zeal ... was a major force in spreading the gospel of concertina playing in the revival."
+While she was not the only concertina-player, her "musical skill and proselytizing zeal... was a major force in spreading the gospel of concertina playing in the revival".

 The 1971 documentary film A Kind of Exile was a profile of Seeger and also featured Ewan MacColl.
 The film was directed and produced by John Goldschmidt for ATV and shown on ITV in the UK.